frePPLe/frepple/doc/command-reference.rst

     | The setting DATABASES / SQL_ROLE refers to this role, and your database
       administrator needs to grant appropriate access rights to that role.

-In this option you can see a list of files present in the specified folder, and download each file by clicking on the arrow down button, or delete a file by clicking on the red button.
+The execution screen displays the list of uploaded files.
+You can download a file (or all files) by clicking on the arrow down button.
+You can also delete a file by clicking on the red button.
 The arrow up button will give the user the possibility of selecting multiple files to upload to that folder.

+This capability requires superuser privileges.
+The ability to view or upload files bypasses the access rights configured in the application, so we need to keep the access to the files restricted.

 .. tabs::